JBEI/media_compiler/README.md

 - 3 Costar Deep Well Plates
 - 1 BioMek Flower Plate
 - 8 Plates of 200uL Robotic Tips
+- Stock solutions for all Specified Media Components

+> **_Error Source (Stock Solution Creation):_** Stock Solutions are made by hand.
+There is human measurement error associated with each stock solution.
+When making these attempt to be as accurate as possible and consider only measuring quantites in excess of 1 gram, and diluting your solution down to the correct concentration if possible.
+At lower than 1 gram as much as 50% error can be normal making stock solutions highly variable.
+This error is particularly insidious because stock solutions are made only occasionally so the error is only noticed once the solution is changed.
+A Gold standard would be making a 3rd plate and running it through some form of chromotography.

 There is both a lab component and electronic component to this protocol.

 1. [Lab] Fill up one of the deep well plates As specified by the dataframe used in step 2.
-Using the example above Well 1 of the source plate would be filled with 1000 uL of Glucose and Well 2 would be filled with 1000 uL Na2HP04 stock solution.
-Its a good idea to put more volume than is specified I usually add 1200 uL.
+Using the example above Well 1 of the source plate would be filled with 1000 uL of 40% Glucose Solution and Well 2 would be filled with 1000 uL Na2HP04 stock solution.
+Its a good idea to put more volume than is specified.
+I usually add 1200 uL.

 2. [Lab] Fill up a Costar Deep Well Plate 1700 uL of Water in each well.
+If you want to save time and there are only a few wells needed you can only fill up the wells specified from the deck dataframe generated in step 1.

-3. [Electronic] Copy the following files from your local machine to the biomek NxP computer in the following directory:
+3. [Electronic] Copy the following files, generated in step 2, from your local machine to the biomek NxP computer to C:\Users\jbei\Documents\ZakCostello\CombinatorialMedia\RUN:
+-

 4. [Lab] Set up the Deck as specified above where the stock solution plate is in the first position in the to left.